Nainik2509/Vuexy-React-Next-Js/docs/guide/README.md

 <h2>Rapidly build stunning React Web Apps based on MUI with Master template</h2>

-We present you with a Developer friendly, Highly customizable & Carefully crafted React Admin Dashboard Template.
+We present you with a Developer friendly, Highly customizable & Carefully crafted React Admin Dashboard Template based on Next.js.

 Thanks for purchasing our template 🙂.
 Let's get you up and running.